Conforming Mortgage Lending Guidelines On Conventional Loans

 Conventional Loans are often referred to as conforming loans.

-- Reason is conventional loans needs to conform to Fannie Mae and/or Freddie Mac Conforming Mortgage Lending Guidelines
+- The reason is conventional loans need to conform to Fannie Mae and/or Freddie Mac Conforming Mortgage Lending Guidelines

 - Conventional Loans are not guaranteed by the federal government

 - Then why do conventional loans need to conform to Fannie Mae and/or Freddie Mac?

 In this article, we will cover and discuss Conforming Mortgage Lending Guidelines On Conventional Loans.